exonum/rfcs/README.md

 You need to follow this process if you intend to make "substantial" changes to Exonum core or the RFC process itself.
-What constitutes a "substantial" change is evolving based on community norms and varies depending on what part of the ecosystem you are proposing to change.
+What constitutes a "substantial" change is evolving based on community norms and varies depending on what part of the ecosystem you are proposing to change, but may include the following.

-**TODO** Provide examples
+- API changes.
+- Architecture changes.
+- Adding new features.
+- Removing existing features.
+- Changing feature behavior.

 Some changes do not require an RFC: